armandkd/WSRNodeJS/README.md

 * Support more complex plugins
 * Clean code

+If you don't see all glyphicons, please update your bootstrap.

+##Framework
 This is the Server Side of the framework [S.A.R.A.H.](http://encausse.net/s-a-r-a-h), an Home Automation project built on top of:
 * C# (Kinect) client for Voice, Gesture, Face, QRCode recognition.